vaishnavi3230/vaishna/README.md

 # vaishna
-This is vaishanvis husband he is the one who taught evrything ;) c++
+This is vaishanvis husband he is the one who taught her evrything ;) c++